mupioneersymposium/mupioneersymposium.github.io/speakers.md

 #### *Department of Plant Sciences, University of Oxford, Oxford, United Kingdom* <br/>
 #### <a href="https://www.plants.ox.ac.uk/people/phil-poole#tab-2059586" target="_blank"> *Website - Dr. Philip Poole* </a>
 <img src="/img/2021PhilipPoole.png" alt="Dr. Philip Poole Photo"  width="180px" style="float: left" />
-Philip Poole did his PhD on nitrogen fixation by Rhizobium born in Perth, Western Australia.
-From there he did a post-doctoral fellowship in the Department of Biochemistry, University of Oxford with Judy Armitage on bacterial chemotaxis.
-He subsequently established his own research group at the University of Reading where he was appointed lecturer in microbial physiology and progressed to a personal chair.
-He moved to the John Innes Centre in Norwich in 2007 and, in 2013, took up a personal chair as Professor of Plant Microbiology at the University of Oxford.
-His research interests include the biochemistry of nitrogen fixation by Rhizobium, as well as the microbiology of the rhizosphere and role of microbial communities in plant growth.
+Dr. Philip Poole obtained his Ph.D. at Murdoch University, Western Australia on Rhizobium nitrogen-fixation.
+He did his post-doctoral research in the Department of Biochemistry, University of Oxford with Judy Armitage on bacterial chemotaxis.
+In 2003, He subsequently established his own research group at the University of Reading where he was appointed lecturer in microbial physiology and progressed to a personal chair.
+He moved to the John Innes Centre in Norwich in 2007 and later in 2013, he took up a personal chair as Professor of Plant Microbiology at the University of Oxford.

+Dr. Poole's research focuses on bacterial genetics and molecular biology of plant-associated bacteria, exploring the physiology of bacterial growth, survival in the rhizosphere, and how bacteria establish symbiotic interactions with plants, including root attachment and colonization.
+A further focus of his work is the physiology and biochemistry of nitrogen fixation in legume nodules.
+Recently we have developed methods to revolutionize the whole research area of how plants control the microbial root microbiome.
 <br/><br/><br/>

 ## Dr. Pamela Ronald <br/>